VsVch/Softuni/README.md

 <h1>Softuni</h1>
 <span>Hello.
-Here on this repository you can find my solutions for the exercises on Softuni Softwear University, writed during my study on different technologist like( C#, JavaScrit, CSS, HTML, Bootstrap) and some small projects.
-Every course i took finished with exam.
-You can see my exams preparations, certificates and exams solutions to.</span>
+Here on this repository you can find my solutions for the exercises on Softuni Softwear University, writed during my study on different technologist( C#, JavaScrit, CSS, HTML, Bootstrap) and some small projects.
+At the end of each course I had an exam.
+In this repo you can see my exams preparations, certifications and exams solutions, plus some solutions on problems in HackerRank platform.</span>

 <h2>C# Basics</h2>
 <span>In this course I took the first steps in programming.
 I learned to work with for loops, while loops, nested loops and conditional operators.</span>